Sharma-Hrishabh/Sharma-Hrishabh/README.md

 ### Hi there 👋
  - 😄 I'm Hrishabh (he/him), a Computer Engineer from NIT Surat, India.
  - :briefcase:	Currently I'm working at HSBC, as a Software Engineer in Risk-IT unit.
- - :thought_balloon: I'm really interested in Blockchains, and Web Development.
+ - :thought_balloon: I'm interested in Blockchains, and Web Development.
  - 🔭 I have completed the Google Summer of Code 2020 at OpenSCAD (BRLCAD). <br>Report-https://medium.com/@hrishabh01sharma/gsoc-2020-with-openscad-ccc03f547203

 You can find me at 📫  :